 1. Using ICT to improve information sharing and collaboration between healthcare organisations, between different healthcare professions, and between healthcare providers and patients.

-2. Using ICT to empower patients; exploring their need for e-services and providing access to personal health related information.
+2. Using ICT to empower patients and relatives; exploring their need for e-services and providing access to personal health related information.